danblah/n8n-nodes-google-vertex-embeddings-extended/README.md

 # n8n-nodes-google-vertex-embeddings-extended

-This is an n8n community node that provides access to Google Vertex AI Embeddings with additional features, including support for output dimensions.
+This is an n8n community sub-node that provides Google Vertex AI Embeddings with additional features, including support for output dimensions.
+Use this node with vector store nodes in n8n.

 ## Features